mfaytak/ntulect/lecture2.md

 ## Next time

-The second major thread of these lectures: ultrasound as a method
+Starting on the second major thread of these lectures: ultrasound as a method

 * Basic principles
 * Feature selection problems in ultrasound data
-* Other advances covered in subsequent lectures
+* More advanced methods covered in later lectures

 ## References {.bib}